-The results, however, were decidedly mixed: "the shortages worsened and the public's nerves frayed."
-This resulted both from too little intervention-"The absence of a systematic rationing government program, with clear rules, accelerated public panic" and from the unforeseen interactions of different regulatory elements.
-90
+a systematic rationing government program, with clear rules, accelerated public panic"-and from the unforeseen interactions of different regulatory elements.

-Truckers in particular were caught in a vice: trucking freight rates were capped by the Interstate Commerce Commission (ICC).
-Higher operating costs91 could not be passed on to customers.
-At the same time, the 55-mph speed limit, implemented to reduce fuel consumption, reduced the usage that truckers could get out of their fixed capital investments.
-Caught between ICC freight rate caps, FEO-permitted fuel price increases, and queues at gas stations, truckers were structurally unable to break even, let alone turn a profit.
-In response, independent truckers went on strike in the winter of 1973-1974.
+Truckers in particular were caught in a vise: trucking freight rates were capped by the Interstate Commerce Commission (ICC).
+Higher operating costs could not be passed on to customers.
+At the same time, the 55 mph speed limit, implemented to reduce fuel consumption, reduced the usage that truckers could get out of their fixed capital investments.
+Caught between ICC freight rate caps, FEO-permitted fuel price increases, and queues at petrol stations, truckers were structurally unable to break even, let alone turn a profit.
+In response independent truckers went on strike in the winter of 1973-74.